Saturday, June 27, 2026

 In 1986, with Bill and Jose, I spent a month in Mexico travelling to Mexico City, Monterrey, and Guadalajara to watch the 1986 World Cup.
 What a blast!
 Somehow, there aren't any pictures that I can find of us in the stadiums.
 Back then, I was playing on my business school soccer team.

 In 1998, I started watching the Cup while living in England.
 That was one of England's best chances to bring the Cup home.
 Sadly, it was not to be.
+France beat Brazil in the final with Zazu (Zidane) as the star.
 At the time, I was playing on the Argonaut Games soccer team (no pictures?).
 But I moved back to the US that summer and I watched the French win the final on a wall size high res TV (really cutting edge back then) at George Ligeti's house in Boca.

 Brandi Chastain, John Edelson, Julie Foudy

-One more thought about professional club teams in my hometown of DC.
-Anybody else remember
+One more thought, this time about the professional club teams that I've seen in my hometown of DC.
+Anybody else remember?

 The Washington Whips